 About The Initiative

 The Queen City Clean Waters Initiative will reduce overflows from the City’s sewers by helping flow reach the Bird Island Wastewater Treatment Facility during wet weather, instead of entering Buffalo’s creeks and river.
-Implementing this initiative, which includes 50+ sites in total, will cost approximately $1B over the next 15 years including $250M in treatment facility upgrades.
+Implementing this initiative, at 50+ sites, will cost at least $1B over the next 15 years, including $250M+ in treatment facility upgrades.

 Clean waters and a resilient Buffalo.